nakulpathak3/personal-blog-gem/readme.md

 PersonalBlog adds a responsive single-user blog to any Ruby on Rails application.
 It supports markdown and provides syntax highlighting with a clean, minimalistic design.
 It is a Ruby on Rails engine that is completely customizable, i.e, you can add CSS and JS to style the blog any way you want.
 It does not require a user model and is thus, very lightweight.
 Admin access to create, edit and delete posts is provided through an environment variable to check the password.

+To see a live example of this gem being used, you can view my [blog](http://nakulpathak.com/blog).

 ## Usage

 1. Install this gem,